-We define partners within HGIOS4 to include all individuals or organisations that deliver learning and contribute to the life and work of the school.
-They may include associated primary schools, community learning and development services, colleges, universities, employers, third sector, community organisations and libraries.
+We define partners within HGIOS4/HGIOELC to include all individuals or organisations that deliver learning and contribute to the life and work of the school.
+They may include the local secondary school, community learning and development services, employers, third sector, community organisations and libraries.
 All those who work in partnership with your school should be sent the link to the pre-inspection questionnaire.